How to Properly Remove Rivet Nuts from Metal

 - Drill: A power drill with an appropriate drill bit is essential for removing rivet nuts.

-- Center Punch: A center punch is used to create an indentation that helps prevent the drill bit from wandering during drilling.
+- Center Punch: Used to create an indentation that helps prevent the drill bit from wandering during drilling.

-- Hammer: A hammer is needed to strike the center punch and create the indentation.
+- Hammer: Needed to strike the center punch and create the indentation.

 - Pliers or Wrench: Depending on the type of rivet nut, pliers or a wrench may be required to unscrew or loosen the nut.